Assessment of Program Learning Outcomes

 3. Summary of Previous Results: If the focal learning outcome has been assessed previously, provide a brief (<250 words) abstract of those results.

-4. Brief Description of Departmental Improvements and Changes as related to assessment: If the focal learning outcome has been assessed previously, describe specific changes that have been made (to curriculum, assessment methods, etc.), based on that previous assessment.
+4. Brief Description of Departmental Improvements and Changes as related to Assessment: If the focal learning outcome has been assessed previously, describe specific changes that have been made (to curriculum, assessment methods, etc.), based on that previous assessment.

 5. Assessment Strategies/Measures/Techniques/Methods: Include brief descriptions of assessment methods used in the program to assess student learning.
 Examples of assessment methods include exams, portfolios, pre- and post- tests, direct observation of performance, surveys (current students, alumni, employers), focus groups, and national exams.
+Also, specify the target percentage that represents the programmatic benchmark for the focal PLO—that is, the percentage of students expected to meet or exceed expectations for this outcome.

 6. Assessment Results/Findings/Interpretation: Describe specifically what the assessment results reveal about student learning in the context of the stated focal program learning outcome.